-January 2021 – At the moment wedding ceremonies CANNOT take place in England unless there are exceptional circumstances, for example, an urgent marriage where one of those getting married is seriously ill and not expected to recover, or is to undergo debilitating treatment or life-changing surgery.
-In these cases only up to 6 people may attend.
+March 2021 – At the moment wedding ceremonies can take place in England with up to 6 people including the couple permitted to attend.
 Anyone working is not included.
-These should only take place in a Covid secure venue or in public outdoor spaces unless in exceptional circumstances. .
+These should only take place in a Covid secure venue which is permitted to open or in public outdoor spaces unless in exceptional circumstances.

 I am so sorry if you have had your special day disrupted by the coronavirus situation.
 I understand that this will be extremely upsetting for you when you have been planning your perfect day and looking forward to declaring your love in front of all your family and friends.

 If you’d like to organise a unique and intimate ceremony once restrictions are eased and then arrange for a registration of your marriage with the registration service when they reopen on another date please get in touch and I can explain how to do this.